word-x/xLang/README.md

 It's free to get a new version of xLang.
 ##### Automation scripts for translation
 We also provide Python scripts to help you translate your posts and pages automatically.
+### Tags
+Alternative of WPML,Alternative of PolyLang,Alternative of WP Multilang,Alternative of Weglot Translate,Alternative of MultilingualPress,Alternative of WP Multisite,Alternative of Translatepress,Alternative of GTraslator,multilingual plugin for WordPress,make your WordPress site multilingual